Retreats Vs Therapy For Depression

 Depression is considered a mental health condition, disorder, or mental illness.
 Clinical depression is a leading disability in the United States, and major depression or major depressive disorder is one of the most frequently diagnosed mental health conditions in the United States, alongside anxiety disorders.
 The good news is that there are a variety of options for depression treatment.

 Treatment options for depression include but aren’t limited to talk therapy, medication*, and alternative therapies or treatments.
 Even in these categories, there are many treatment options, some of which can be used together.
-For example, some forms of therapy look to find the underlying causes or root cause of depression, whereas others predominantly focus on the here and now.
+For example, some forms of therapy may look to find the underlying causes or root cause of depression, whereas others may predominantly focus on the here and now.

 *Make sure to consult with your doctor before you start, stop, or change medications and/or your medication routine.

 A depression retreat will often be an intensive program that allows someone to focus on healing while they’re away from daily life.
-Similar to a wellness retreat, the time someone’s away for a depression retreat may vary.
+Like a wellness retreat, the time someone’s away for a depression retreat may vary.
 However, wellness retreats aren’t usually geared toward depression recovery or addressing a mental health condition the way that depression retreats or retreats for depression are.
-With this in mind, it is important to look into the program at a depression retreat, or retreat centers for any other condition, thoroughly to assure that you or a loved one will be in good hands.
+With this in mind, it’s important to look into the program at a depression retreat, or retreat centers for any other condition, thoroughly to assure that you or a loved one will be in good hands.
 Often, there will be reviews and testimonials for retreat centers from previous guests.